-Petitions presented to Council must be written (other than pencil).
+Petitions presented to Council must be written (other than Pencil).
 Any resident of Victoria may sign a petition.

-The Council may, by resolution, accept genuine electronic petitions if it is satisfied that the petition is authentic and has been received from a legitimate website.
+The Council may, by resolution, accept electronic petitions if it is satisfied that the petition is authentic and has been received from a legitimate website.

-A petition will be presented by a Councillor at the Council Meeting and the Councillor presenting the petition:
+A petition will be presented by a Councillor at the Council Meeting

+The Councillor presenting the petition: